mertkilickaplan/secondbrain/docs/DEPLOYMENT.md

 **Deployment Complete!** 🎉

-Your Second Brain Lite is now live at `https://your-app.vercel.app`
+Your WhichNotes app is now live at `https://your-app.vercel.app`